kxgao/scalable-crossed-mixed-effects/README.md

 ## mixed.py

 From the command line, run python mixed.py fileName.txt
-1. fileName.txt contains the data in log-file format: (i,j,Yij,xij), where i is the level of the first factor, j is the level of the second factor, Yij is the response of interest, and xij are the predictors.
+1. fileName.txt contains the data in log-file format: (i,j,Yij,xij), where i is the level of the first factor, j is the level of the second factor, Yij is the response of interest, and xij are the predictors (be sure to include a '1' if an intercept is desired).
 Each line is an observation and the quantities are separated by spaces.
 2. Prints out estimated regression coefficients and variance components and their asymptotic variances.